-NU Course Equivalent: CLTR 2990, Culture Elective (German Fairy Tales: Grimm Brothers to the Present).
+NU Course Equivalent: CLTR 2990, Culture Elective.
+NUpath: IC.

 German Food Cultures: Sustainability, Innovation, and Multiethnic Traditions

 In this course, students will gain insight into the cultural, historical, political, and ecological factors related to food consumption and production in contemporary German society.
 The course will also evaluate Germany's role in the global effort to develop sustainable and climate-friendly agricultural practices and production methods.
 The course includes an examination of regional and European food policies and institutions in promoting public health and conserving biodiversity.